-Bowlby was very much influenced by ethological theory in general, but especially by Lorenz’s (1935) study of imprinting.
-Lorenz showed that attachment was innate (in young ducklings) and therefore has a survival value.
+Bowlby (1969, 1988) was greatly influenced by ethological theory, but especially by Lorenz’s (1935) study of imprinting.
+Lorenz showed that attachment was innate (in young ducklings) and therefore had a survival value.

-Bowlby believed that attachment behaviors are instinctive and will be activated by any conditions that seem to threaten the achievement of proximity, such as separation, insecurity and fear.
+Bowlby (1969) believed that attachment behaviors (such as proximity seeking) are instinctive and will be activated by any conditions that seem to threaten the achievement of proximity, such as separation, insecurity, and fear.

-Bowlby (1969, 1988) also postulated that the fear of strangers represents an important survival mechanism, built in by nature.
-Babies are born with the tendency to display certain innate behaviors (called social releasers) which help ensure proximity and contact with the mother or mother figure (e.g. crying, smiling, crawling, etc.) these are species-specific behaviors.
+Babies are born with the tendency to display certain innate behaviors (called social releases), which help ensure proximity and contact with the mother or attachment figure (e.g., crying, smiling, crawling, etc.) – these are species-specific behaviors.

-1. A child has an innate (i.e. inborn) need to attach to one main attachment figure (i.e. monotropy).
+A child has an innate (i.e., inborn) need to attach to one main attachment figure (i.e., monotropy).